 - 1. An application for the consolidation of land must, in addition to the documentation referred to in section 90(2), be accompanied by - (a) a certified copy of the title deed of the land; - (b) a copy of the diagram of every property concerned or, where such diagram is not available, a plot diagram to every piece of land concerned; - (c) a locality plan on an appropriate scale; - (d) a layout plan in the scale approved by the Council; - (e) draft conditions of establishment for the proposed consolidation; - (f) a copy of the appropriate zoning of the applicable land; - (g) if the land is encumbered by a bond, the consent of the bondholder. - 2.
-The motivation contemplated in section 90(2)(d) must explain and motivate the application. - 3. and any other document that may be required by the Municipality
+The motivation contemplated in section 90(2)(d) must explain and motivate the application.

-SCHEDULE 12 DOCUMENTS REQUIRED FOR THE PERMANENT CLOSURE OF A PUBLIC PLACE IF AN APPLICATION IS SUBMITTED
+SCHEDULE 12 ADDITIONAL DOCUMENTS REQUIRED FOR THE PERMANENT CLOSURE OF A PUBLIC PLACE IF AN APPLICATION IS SUBMITTED

 - 1. An application for the permanent closure of a public place must, in addition to the documentation referred to in section 90(2), be accompanied by - (a) a copy of the relevant general plan; - (b) a copy of the approved conditions of establishment of the existing township; - (c) a locality plan on an appropriate scale; - (d) a layout plan in the scale approved by the Council; - 2.
-The motivation contemplated in section 90(2)(d) must explain and motivate the application. - 3. any other document that the municipality may require.
+The motivation contemplated in section 90(2)(d) must explain and motivate the application.

-DOCUMENTS REQUIRED FOR AN APPLICATION FOR CONSENT OR APPROVAL REQUIRED IN TERMS OF A CONDITION OF TITLE, A CONDITION OF ESTABLISHMENT OF A TOWNSHIP OR CONDITION OF AN EXISTING SCHEME OR LAND USE SCHEME
+ADDITIONAL DOCUMENTS REQUIRED FOR AN APPLICATION FOR CONSENT OR APPROVAL REQUIRED IN TERMS OF A CONDITION OF TITLE, A CONDITION OF ESTABLISHMENT OF A TOWNSHIP OR CONDITION OF AN EXISTING SCHEME OR LAND USE SCHEME

 - 1. An application for the consent or approval required in terms of a condition of title, a condition of establishment of a township or condition of an existing scheme or land use scheme must, in addition to the documentation referred to in section 90(2), be accompanied by - (a) a certified copy of the title deed of relevant land; - (b) a copy of the diagram of every application property or, where such diagram is not available, a plot diagram to every piece of land being the subject of the application; - (c) a locality plan on an appropriate scale; - (d) a description of all existing and proposed servitudes and/or services on the applicable land: - (e) the copy of the land use rights certificate on the applicable land; - (f) if the land is encumbered by a bond, the consent of the bondholder; - (g) a zoning plan or land use rights plan; and - (h) a land use plan. - 2.
-The motivation contemplated in section 90(2)(d) must make specific reference to the zoning and other regulations in terms of the land use scheme. - 3. any other document that may be required by the Municipality
+The motivation contemplated in section 90(2)(d) must make specific reference to the zoning and other regulations in terms of the land use scheme.

-SCHEDULE 14 DOCUMENTS REQUIRED FOR AN APPLICATION FOR TEMPORARY USE
+SCHEDULE 14 ADDITIONAL DOCUMENTS REQUIRED FOR AN APPLICATION FOR TEMPORARY USE